loglib/loglib/README.md

 for getting user location using their ip you have 3 options:

-1. Deploy it in vercel and you don't need to worry! (vercel please sponsor us)
+1. Deploy it in vercel and that's it!
 2. If you're not deploying it on serverless environment you can setup maxmind using a cli command

 ```bash